ayust/alpha-guide/content/upgrading-ships/amarr/punisher.md

 ### Rigs

 Rigs are passive modifications to a ship, trading off one attribute against another.
 Unlike modules, rigs cannot be removed without being destroyed.
 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

 A `Small Energy Collision Accelerator I` rig will give your energy turrets additional damage output, though it also increases the Powergrid usage of your guns.

+### How To Fly

+This is designed as a brawling fit.
+Fly in close to your targets and begin orbiting them at about 2500m, applying your web to slow them down.

+You have a great deal of HP, but you do not have the capacitor to run your armor repairer indefinitely; try to keep an eye on your capacitor, and keep it above 25%.
+Your ship will sound an audio alert if your capacitor is getting low.

+As always, if the incoming damage is proving too much for your ship and you're beginning to take structure damage, warp out.

 ## Future Improvements